 Bitcoin Halving and Miners

-Bitcoin miners play a crucial role in the Bitcoin network, validating transactions and ensuring their security.
+Bitcoin miners play an essential role in the Bitcoin network, validating transactions and ensuring their security.
 These miners are rewarded with Bitcoin block rewards and transaction fees for their work.
 However, a halving event means that Bitcoin miners receive fewer Bitcoins for their efforts, which can affect their profitability, especially when the mining costs remain the same.

 Opportunities and Risks of Bitcoin Halving